 Despite many opportunities to utilize a static front page, there are times when it makes more sense to go the traditional route.
 Generally speaking, keeping a blog-style front page is smart when you’re creating feed-like updates.

-The best website styles to keep a blog feed include:
+The best website styles that benefit by keeping a blog feed format include:

 - Blogs: If the blog is the center of your brand, you fall into this category (as opposed to if a blog is just another marketing tool).